CHAPTER 8: Other important information

-9. COVID-19 ACKNOWLEDGEMENT: Participant acknowledges that if COVID-19 continues to spread throughout Canada, it is possible that the Participant may come in contact with other adults and children, and that it is possible the Participant could become sick with or exposed to COVID-19, whether at camp or elsewhere or that such exposure could than cause others such as a family member to be exposed.
+- COVID-19 ACKNOWLEDGEMENT: Participant acknowledges that if COVID-19 continues to spread throughout Canada, it is possible that the Participant may come in contact with other adults and children, and that it is possible the Participant could become sick with or exposed to COVID-19, whether at camp or elsewhere or that such exposure could than cause others such as a family member to be exposed.
 To protect the potential spread we also recommend that any child returning home from camp be quarantined for 14 days and/or be tested if they wish to ensure there is no spread of the virus.
 The Camp will maintain proper (and enhanced) hygiene and infection control practices at camp, and will be reviewing with the Ontario Camps Association health protocols.
 It is possible that the operational program of camp could change for health reasons and if so, we will advise you so that you can prepare your child.
 Of course, the camp cannot guarantee that campers will not become infected with or be exposed to COVID-19.
 In the event camp needs to change enrolment, such that it has to cancel or change a session best efforts will be made to maintain your child’s enrolment by offering another session subject to availability.
 Changes will be made in priority based on the date of registration of the camper.
-Camp Manitou reserves the right to change or update our policies and/or programs and/or optional extras as the Ministry of Health may make recommendations and/or changes to the COVID-19 guidelines prior to and/or during the summer.
+Camp Manitou reserves the right to change or update our policies and/or programs and add reasonable Covid fees pursuant to recommendations and/or changes to the Ontario COVID-19 public health guidelines prior to and/or during the summer.